 “In the state of Georgia, marriage licenses don’t expire, so I encourage my couples to go as early as possible to check it off the list,” Guess says.
 “Some Georgia probate courts have changed to an appointment-only process, and are months out with appointments.
 The metro counties that have walk-ins typically have long lines and wait time, up to two hours.
 So it’s best to get it done on a day when you have nothing planned.”

 And while all marriage licenses are issued the same day you apply, the marriage certificate process also might require a little perseverance, Guess shares.
 After the ceremony, the officiant will sign the marriage license and submit it back to the court.
 Then, the court will send the couple their marriage certificate, which declares them legally married.
 Per Guess, this process can take up to 30 days.
 “I just tell couples to have patience and follow up with the clerk if they have not received their marriage certificate within 30 days," she adds.

 There are a few items you will need to get a marriage license in Georgia.
 Bring them to your in-person appointment.

 - Proof of Age.
 You must be 18 years old to get married in Georgia, and you have to have proof of your age.
 The following documents will do the trick: birth certificate, driver’s license, baptismal certificate, passport, immigration papers, hospital admission card with the full name and date of birth, etc.

 - Money.
-Marriage licenses cost $56 in Georgia.
+Marriage licenses cost approximately $56 in Georgia.
 You can pay in cash (but no bills larger than $20), money order, or credit card.
-To reduce the price to $16 you can complete a state-approved premarital educational program.
+To reduce the price to $16, you can complete a state-approved premarital educational program.

 Your marriage license is not proof of marriage or a legal document showing you are married.
 Rather, it’s a license that gives you permission to marry.
 Your officiant will examine your marriage license before your ceremony and then complete it after it's over.
 It should be returned to the probate court within 30 days.